JDLabOrg/IUManual-EN/003_02_advanced_proto.rst

 .. image:: resource_new/advanced_proto_revision.png

 Display **Workflow** of the current project.
-Users can add nodes by drag and drop of page thumbnails.
+Users can add nodes by drag and drop of page's thumbnail.
 Press delete key to delete the selected node.

 * ``Default thumbnails`` : A list of page thumbnails included in the project.